Excitations in the Higher Lattice Gauge Theory Model for Topological Phases I: Overview: Braiding

-Finally, when a blob excitation labelled by $e$ is passed through a higher-flux excitation labelled by $(h,\tilde{f})$, the labels of the excitations change in two ways.
-Firstly the label $f$ of the pinned $E$-valued loop is changed by multiplication by $e$ or by $h \rhd e^{-1}$ (depending on orientation), which induces a change in the 2-flux $\tilde{f}$ of the excitation by multiplication by $e [h^{-1} \rhd e^{-1}]$ or $e [h \rhd e^{-1}]$.
-Secondly, the blob ribbon operator labelled by $e$ is acted on by the magnetic operator, so that $e \rightarrow h^{-1} \rhd e$ or $h \rhd e$ (again depending on orientation).
+where $t_1'$ and $t_2'$ are the parts of the ribbon before and after the intersection with the membrane.
+Note that the labels of the excitations change in two ways.
+Firstly the label $f$ of the pinned $E$-valued loop is changed by multiplication by $e$ or by $h \rhd e^{-1}$ (depending on orientation), which induces a change in the 2-flux $\tilde{f}=f [h^{-1} \rhd e^{-1}]$ of the excitation by multiplication by $e [h^{-1} \rhd e^{-1}]$ or $e [h \rhd e^{-1}]$.
+Secondly, the blob ribbon operator labelled by $e$ is acted on by the magnetic operator, so that $e \rightarrow h^{-1} \rhd e$ or $h \rhd e$ after the intersection (again depending on orientation).
 From this we can see that the product $ \tilde{f}e$ of the 2-fluxes of the two excitations is preserved by the braiding.

-\section{Topological Charge}
+\section{Topological charge}